Kathleen M. Wilbur, PhD

 Suchitra Webster joined Michigan State University in 1996, as a member of the Admissions team.
 Webster's professional tenure at MSU has included communications and strategic planning in Admissions, Academic Advising and for the Office of the Provost.
 With over 15 years of community relations expertise, Webster has been able to successfully leverage public and private resources to build connections between town and gown.
 In her capacity as Community Liaison, she works closely with the Community Relations Coalition, the City of East Lansing, neighboring municipalities, and local landlords and property managers, while co-chairing MSU’s You Vote committee and partnering with various MSU entities (from ASMSU to the Office of International Student and Scholars).
 Webster earned both her BA in International Relations and her MA in Student Affairs Administration from Michigan State University.

 Lori Dahlstrom joined MSU in 2007 as executive assistant to the vice president for finance and operations and treasurer (now the Office of the Executive Vice President for Administrative Services).
-Dahlstrom joined the Governmental Affairs staff in March 2013 where she provides executive support to the vice president and the assistant vice president for state affairs, as well as overseeing daily operations of the office.
+Dahlstrom joined the Government Relations staff in March 2013.
+She provides support to the executive vice president and the associate vice president for Government Relations, as well as overseeing daily operations of the office.
 Before coming to MSU, Dahlstrom was executive assistant to the president and CEO of Delta Dental Plans of Michigan, Ohio, and Indiana.
 She holds an Associate Degree in applied science from Lansing Community College.

 Stacey Patton joined MSU in August 2005.
-Patton began as the receptionist, then as an administrative assistant, and now serves as the Governmental Affairs fiscal officer.
+Patton began as the receptionist, then as an administrative assistant, and now serves as the Government Relations fiscal officer.
 Patton also provides backup clerical support for the MSU and Detroit offices.
 She has worked in the clerical field for more than 20 years.
 Prior to coming to MSU, Patton worked for the Wayne County Sheriff and Mental Health Department.

 Marina Scott joined MSU in December 2011.
-Scott provides scheduling and administrative support for the assistant vice president for community relations.
+Scott provides scheduling and administrative support for the assistant vice president for community relations and director for statewide advocacy.
 Before coming to MSU, she was an administrative assistant at Michigan Millers Insurance Company and was an executive assistant at Lansing Economic Area Partnership.